jondon09/src-terraform-aws-ssm-project/README.md

 ## License

-This project is provided as-is for educational and portfolio purposes.
+This project is provided for educational and portfolio purposes.

 ## Author: John Nkanu